FahimYareed/Plant-Disease-Detector/README.md

 ```
 The app will be available at http://localhost:8501

-Usage 📖

-## Upload Image
+## Usage
-1. Click "Upload an image" and select a clear photo of a plant leaf
+1. Upload Image: Click "Upload an image" and select a clear photo of a plant leaf
 2. Predict: Click the "Predict" button to analyze the image
 3. View Results: The app will display:
    - The predicted disease/condition
- - Description of the disease
+   - Detailed description of the disease
- - Prevention measures
+   - Prevention measures and management tips